• Home

 Malicious Code

-Attacking malicious code: a report to the Infosec Research Council McGraw?, G. et al IEEE Software
+Attacking malicious code: a report to the Infosec Research Council McGraw, G. et al IEEE Software

 Mobile code security Rubin et al IEEE Internet Computing